 How to Create Custom User Defined Excel Functions

 Excel allows you to create custom functions, called "User Defined Functions" (UDFs) that can be used the same way you would use SUM() or some other built-in Excel function.
-This can be especially useful for advanced mathematics or special text manipulation.
-In fact, many Excel add-ins provide large collections of specialized functions.
+This can be especially useful for advanced mathematics or special text manipulation or date calculations prior to 1900.
+Many Excel add-ins provide large collections of specialized functions.

-This article will help you get started creating user defined functions with a couple of useful examples.
+This article will help you get started creating user defined functions with a few useful examples.

 Hot to Create a User Defined Function